jensonp/project-steam-engine/backend-deep-dive-fixed.md

 **How the backend avoids stack overflow**:

 - All I/O is async (Promises), so the call stack never grows linearly with data size.
-- The `for` loops in `getRecommendationsForLibrary` and `calculateScore` are iterative, not recursive.
+- The `for` loops in `get​Recommendations​For​Library` and `calculate​Score` are iterative, not recursive.
-- `JSON.parse` uses an internal iterative parser (not recursive descent) for deeply nested structures.
+- `JSON.​parse` uses an internal iterative parser (not recursive descent) for deeply nested structures.

 #### 15.2.2 The Heap